jfallmann/diffTF_Fork/docs/_build/html/_sources/chapter2.rst.txt

   For user convenience, we provide these files as described in the publication as a separate download:

-  - hg19: For a pre-compiled list of 620 human TF with in-silico predicted TFBS based on the *HOCOMOCO 10* database and *PWMScan* for hg19, download this file: https://www.embl.de/download/zaugg/diffTF/TFBS/TFBS_hg19_PWMScan_HOCOMOCOv10.tar.gz
+  - hg19: For a pre-compiled list of 620 human TF with in-silico predicted TFBS based on the *HOCOMOCO 10* database and *PWMScan* for hg19, `download this file: <https://www.embl.de/download/zaugg/diffTF/TFBS/TFBS_hg19_PWMScan_HOCOMOCOv10.tar.gz>`_
-  - hg38: For a pre-compiled list of 771 human TF with in-silico predicted TFBS based on the *HOCOMOCO 11* database and *FIMO* from the MEME suite1 for hg38, download this file: https://www.embl.de/download/zaugg/diffTF/TFBS/TFBS_hg38_FIMO_HOCOMOCOv11.tar.gz
+  - hg38: For a pre-compiled list of 771 human TF with in-silico predicted TFBS based on the *HOCOMOCO 11* database and *FIMO* from the MEME suite1 for hg38, `download this file: <https://www.embl.de/download/zaugg/diffTF/TFBS/TFBS_hg38_FIMO_HOCOMOCOv11.tar.gz>`_
-  - mm10: For a pre-compiled list of 423 mouse TF with in-silico predicted TFBS based on the *HOCOMOCO 10* database and *PWMScan* for mm10, download this file: https://www.embl.de/download/zaugg/diffTF/TFBS/TFBS_mm10_PWMScan_HOCOMOCOv10.tar.gz
+  - mm10: For a pre-compiled list of 423 mouse TF with in-silico predicted TFBS based on the *HOCOMOCO 10* database and *PWMScan* for mm10, `download this file: <https://www.embl.de/download/zaugg/diffTF/TFBS/TFBS_mm10_PWMScan_HOCOMOCOv10.tar.gz>`_

   However, you may also manually create these files to include additional TF of your choice or to be more or less stringent with the predicted TFBS.
-For this, you only need PWMs for the TF of interest and then a motif prediction tool.
+For this, you only need PWMs for the TF of interest and then a motif prediction tool such as *FIMO* or *MOODS*.

 .. _parameter_RNASeqCounts: